PaddlePaddle/docs/doc/paddle/install/conda/macos-conda_en.md

 ## Verify installation

-After the installation is complete, you can use `python` or `python3` to enter the Python interpreter and then use `import paddle.fluid` and `fluid.install_check.run_check()`
+After the installation is complete, you can use `python` or `python3` to enter the Python interpreter and then use `import paddle` and `paddle.utils.run_check()`

-If `Your Paddle Fluid is installed succesfully!` appears, to verify that the installation was successful.
+If `PaddlePaddle is installed successfully!` appears, to verify that the installation was successful.